ogulcandeniz-inac/iOS-Swift-Bootcamp/05 - Project5/README.md

 ## Improvements

 * The application has the ability to calculate body mass according to the user's weight and height.
-It can also give a piece of health advice depending on whether the user has eaten too much pie or needs to eat more pie.
+It can also give a piece of health advice depending on whether the user has eaten too much pie or needs to eat more pie..
 * It has the ability to create multi-screen applications with animated navigation feature.
 * It has the ability to transition by value and transition by reference.
 * It has the ability to use tools such as Stack view and Slider.